-The festival of "Makar-Sankranti" is celebrated in India when the Sun appears to enter the zodiacal region of Capricorn (Makar = Capricorn, Sankranti = Entry) as seen from the Earth.
-It is currently celebrated around 14 January every year.
-Many years ago this festival coincided with the Winter Solstice in the northern hemisphere which we assume to take place on 21 December.
+The festival of "Makar-Sankranti" is celebrated in India when the Sun appears to enter the zodiacal region of Capricorn as seen from the Earth.
+(Makar = Capricorn, Sankranti = Entry).
+It is currently celebrated around 14^{th} January every year.
+Many years ago, this festival also coincided with the Northern Hemisphere's winter solstice, which we assume to take place on 21^{st} December.

-- (T02.1) Based on the information above, find the year, y_c , when the celebration of this festival last [3] coincided with the Winter Solstice in the Northern hemisphere. - (T02.2) Given that the Sun appeared to enter the zodiacal region of Capricorn at a local time of 11:50:13 hrs on 14 January 2006 in Mumbai, calculate the date, $D{\rm enter}$, and local time, $t{\rm enter}$, of its entry into Capricorn in the year 2013. - (T02.3) Makar-Sankranti festival is celebrated on the day of the first sunset in the zodiacal region of Capricorn.
-You may assume that the local sunset time for Mumbai in January is 18:30:00 hrs.
+- (T02.1) Based on the information above, find the year, y_c , in which the celebration of this festival last [3] coincided with the winter solstice in the Northern Hemisphere. - (T02.2) Given that the Sun appeared to enter the zodiacal region of Capricorn at a local time of 11:50:13 on [3] 14th January 2006 in Mumbai, calculate the date, $D{\rm enter}$, and local time, $t{\rm enter}$, of its entry into Capricorn in the year 2013. - (T02.3) Makar-Sankranti festival is celebrated at a given place on the day of the first sunset in the zodiacal region of Capricorn.
+You may assume that the local sunset time for Mumbai in January is 18:30:00.

-Indicate the date of celebration of the festival on every year between 2006 and 2013 (by ticking (\checkmark) [4] the respective box in the table given in the Summary Answersheet).
+Indicate the date of celebration of the festival in each year between 2006 and 2013 (by ticking (\checkmark) [4] the respective box in the table given on the Summary Answersheet).